Download LinkThe hits get bigger as the numbers get smaller.

 When your prized possessions start to weigh you down

-Look in my direction, I'll be round, I'll be round
+Look in my direction, I'll be round, I'll be round3

 “One” - U2, 1992.